Pasito Blanco, Gran Canaria (ES)

-Blue Marlin: These powerful fish are sought after by fishermen for their size, power and the struggle that they give during their catching.
+These powerful fish are sought after by fishermen for their size, power and their great fight.
 The excitement and action that is involved attracts anglers from around the world who want to meet the challenge of catching a blue marlin.
 The best time to fish them is from July to October.

-Bigeye Tuna: In the Canary Islands, you are most likely to fish big eye tuna by trolling with artificial lures and sometimes with natural bait.
-Big eye tuna and other bluefin tuna such as Albacore can be fished especially during the months of February, March and April.
+You're most likely to hook big eye tuna by trolling with artificial lures and sometimes with natural bait.
+Big eye tuna and other tuna such as Albacore and Bluefin Tuna can be fished especially during the months of February, March and April.

-Bocinegro: This dweller prefers subtropical Atlantic Ocean waters at low and medium depths.
+This dweller prefers subtropical Atlantic Ocean waters at low and medium depths.
 Adults are usually more voracious predators, deceiving jigging from boats.
-To catch this incredible fish, it is recommended to put a whole or piece of a prawn, cuttlefish or octopus on the fishhook.
+To catch this snapper, it is recommended to put a whole or piece of a prawn, cuttlefish or octopus on the hook.

-Whether you practice spinning, jigging, coastal trolling or bottom fishing, the fishing possibilities in Gran Canaria are immense.
+Whether you practice spinning, jigging, coastal trolling or bottom fishing, Gran Canaria fishing is exciting & diverse.

 These massive pelagic fish visit Gran Canaria from June to late October, along with white marlin, dolphinfish and different types of tuna (yellowfin tuna, skipjack tuna, big eye tuna).
 Bluefin tuna comes to the waters in from February until May.
 Whilst fishing with natural bait, you can also catch the hammerhead shark.

-Light trolling with equipment of 20-30 pounds and small lures can provide a good session of fishing in Gran Canaria.
+Light tackle trolling with equipment of 20-30lb and small lures can provide a good fishing trip in Gran Canaria.
 Depending on the season, it is possible to catch different species such as Pacific sierra, pargo (red snapper), wahoo, Atlantic bonito, barracuda, pink dentex, amberjack, bluefish, tuna (red and yellowfin) and dorado.

 The rocky bottom of the sea with its sandy areas make Gran Canaria a really great place for fans of jigging.
 Throughout the seasons, it is possible to practice this vertical fishing, allowing you to capture Atlantic bonito, Pacific sierra, grouper, amberjack and barracudas.
 For a successful trip, it is advised to have a good guide who knows the area of Gran Canaria, since it’s important to know many things including the tides and currents, when and where to drop the jig, the best time of day and what kind of jig to use.
 Otherwise, the fishing opportunities in Gran Canaria can be significantly reduced.

-Autumn and winter: Anchored or drifting are the best techniques for deep sea fishing during autumn and winter, and this can be done with natural bait to catch all kinds of rockfish, stingray and Atlantic sierra.
-With live bait (mackerel, cuttlefish or squid for example) you can catch amberjack and pink dentex.
+Anchored or drifting are the best techniques for deep sea fishing during autumn and winter, and this can be done with natural bait to catch all kinds of rockfish, stingray and Atlantic sierra.
+With live bait (mackerel, cuttlefish or squid for example) you can catch amberjack and pink dentex during your fishing trip.
 Winter is the best time to catch bluefin tuna, big eye tuna and albacore.
-They can be caught with lures and natural bait, and for catching tuna, the best technique is to drift with natural bait.
+This type of fish can be caught with lures and natural bait, and for catching tuna, the best technique is to drift with natural bait.

-Spring and Summer: Fishing in Gran Canaria during the springtime is characterised by the arrival of warmer water currents, with this stream able to attract an abundance of nutrients for small fish like mackerel and sardine (the preferred food of wahoo), albacore and especially the blue marlin.
-The “picudos” visit Gran Canaria from June to October, although the best time for fishing marlin in Gran Canaria is during the months of July and August.
+Springtime is when warmer water currents reach the Canaries, with this stream able to attract an abundance of nutrients for small fish like mackerel and sardine (the preferred food of wahoo), albacore and especially the blue marlin.
+Billfish visit Gran Canaria from June to October, although the best time for fishing marlin in Gran Canaria is during the months of July and August.

-In Gran Canaria, you need a fishing license to fish in fresh water and salt water.
+Wether you fish from the shore, on your own boat, with a shared charter or a private charter, you need a fishing license to go sea fishing in Gran Canaria.
 The fishing charters normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.